 The development will target LEED® Gold certification and will feature 238 rental units, interior parking, and ground level retail.
 Together, the building and its surroundings will form a new destination on the southern waterfront.

 Southwest Properties started construction on the CUNARD project in spring 2021.
 Once the project is complete, Develop Nova Scotia will manage and operate approximately two acres of new, high-quality waterfront public space that will welcome locals and visitors of all ages to come play on the waterfront.
 We will maintain continuous public access to the water’s edge during and after the site’s development.

 Public Space & Community Engagement

 Develop Nova Scotia is reengaging with stakeholders and the community about what they would like to see and do in the Cunard public space.
 This will be guided by what we have heard from the community in previous conversations and engagement, with a theme of inclusive outdoor play emerging.

-Pop by July – September on the Halifax Waterfront and share your thoughts on how you’d like to play at the new CUNARD public spaces.
+Thanks to everyone who popped by from July – September on the Halifax Waterfront to share your thoughts on how you’d like to play at the new CUNARD public spaces.
 The only limit is your own imagination.

 Stay tuned for more ways to share your input and ideas.

 Early ideas were also shared in 2015 at a ceremony on site commemorating 175 years of history, tradition and industrial achievement in Halifax by the Cunard Line.

 Learn more about the project through regular community updates and notices.